Peru Monogatari, The Colca Canyon, la octava maleta, part one

 Dear Danarel,

 During my stay in Arequipa, I was offered (against monetary contribution certainly) a trekking tour of three days and two nights to the canyon.
-It consisted of a plunge from the southern rim village of San Miguel (the names are always the same), a nice up-and-down stroll upon the canyon’s bottom, so to speak and a vigorous hike up of 4 hours, 1200 meters to boot, from the Sangalle village to the Cabanaconde little pueblo, back on the southern rim.
-After that, you can go home if you have any legs or ask for a stretcher.
-Some thousand meters higher northern rim, a ragged polychromatic crest of striking beauty it is open exclusively to professional alpinists and goats.
+It consisted of a plunge from the southern rim village of San Miguel (the names are always the same), a nice up-and-down stroll upon the canyon’s bottom, so to speak, and a vigorous hike up of 4 hours, 1200 meters to boot, from the Sangalle village to the Cabanaconde little pueblo, back on the southern rim.
+After, you can go home if you have any legs or ask for a stretcher.
+Some thousand meters higher, on the northern rim, a ragged polychromatic crest of striking beauty is open exclusively to professional alpinists and goats.

-Even a total greenhorn (see Karl May, the Winnetou series ), it is not my case, will reckon that I cannot keep the same rhythm with people forty years younger.
+Even a total greenhorn (see Karl May, the Winnetou series), is not my case, I reckon I cannot keep the same rhythm with people forty years younger.
 Spoiled brats!
-Then I began looking for an alternative with a better acuity than those who try their hand in the world’s oldest lasting conflicts: Falkland, Jerusalem, Gibraltar, Kashmir, etc. Let’s see what it can be done instead of what it should and keep fighting forever.
+Then I began looking for an alternative with a better vision than those who try their hand in the world’s oldest lasting conflicts: Falkland, Jerusalem, Gibraltar, Kashmir, etc. Let’s see what can be done instead of what it should and keep fighting forever.
 To go down to Sangalle from Cabanaconde looked more reasonable because of the gravity pull.
-Four hours the stretch, it seems that this is the standard in the canyon.
-Well, I am not so sure, said a guide, that you can do it, the descent it is more difficult here than the climb.
-Encouraged, I decided to go check and eventually do the dive alone.
+Four hours for the stretch seems to be the standard in the canyon.
+Well, I am not so sure, said a guide, that you can do it, the descent is more difficult here than the climb.
+Encouraged, I decided to check and eventually do the dive alone.
 Only a fool will deny my wistful precaution.
-With a night bus from Arequipa after some hefty dozing and six hours, for a change, ride I hit the eastern entrance of the canyon, the drab village of Chivay.
-From there a two more hours ride brought us at the famous viewing point Cruz del Condor.
+With a night bus from Arequipa after some hefty dozing during the four-hour drive I hit the eastern entrance of the canyon, the drab village of Chivay.
+Two hours more of bus ride brought us to the famous viewing point Cruz del Condor.
 The scenery, the depth of the canyon, the amazing morning colors of the high-rising northern rim crests and peaks (Hollywood had nothing invented), the texture of the atmosphere, and especially the subtle aerial display of the disgusting carrion eaters, the condors *, whose wings are shaped like those of the Airbus, with upwards turned tips, deserve a standing ovation and leave an imperishable souvenir.
-I suspect that the authorities are hiding some old horse meat in the mountains to entice the champion scavenger to come in time.
-One can by now go home and bless family, friends, and neighbors with endless stories coming from the bottom of the soul and show scores of inutile photos of the unforgettable sights type, but I continued for the village of Cabanaconde for a one-half hour more.
+I suspect authorities are hiding some old horse meat in the mountains to entice the champion scavenger to come in time.
+One can now go home and bless family, friends, and neighbors with endless stories coming from the bottom of the soul and show scores of inutile photos of the unforgettable sights type.
+But having a more ambitious target I continued for the village of Cabanaconde for a one-half hour more.
 I was alone.

-My intention is to depict shortly Cabanaconde, and say something about the local Peruvians, human beings are a subject too, their habits can be funny here and there, and then go back to the major issue, the lion.
+I intend to depict succinctly Cabanaconde and say something about the local Peruvians, human beings are a subject too, their habits can be funny here and there, and then go back to the major issue, the lion.
 So this village placed far from everything, is one of the most miserable, poor, and dirty I saw.
 My multi-colored hostel (brick, orange, blue, yellow, and green), without to be a real garbage bin inserted organically into a larger garbage bin, was repelling enough.
 The fat, Hispanic stock woman running it, woman and child, dominant local team, the father often absent or gone, were quite nice.
 She was charging ridiculous prices for dishes she delivered to some French fowl living there too.
 Who cares?
-The surrounding mountain and hills stroke a chord in everybody’s heart.
+The surrounding mountains and hills stroke a chord in everybody’s heart.

 With respect,